bensi94/week3/WEEK3.md

 Everything in the build Pipeline should be working, and it fails if test fail.
 I'm using Github webhook to push to jenkins.

+Jenkins also has a second job that runs every morning at 03:00 and cleans all docker containers.

 ####  Filled out the Assignments: for the API and Load tests